shigau97/shigau97/README.md

 - 💬 Ask me about art, photography, anime, Japanese language, women in tech, sports
 - 📫 How to reach me: Discord channel @kee_shivani
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I am a legendary ranker in COD mobile gaming.
 Top 8800 ranker in the Global ranking.
 (98% better than other players) - Duh, they updated the season, so maybe not anymore.
+Have you checked 'Delta Force - warfare yet!!
+It's pretty cool with specs.

 ## Contact
 - **Email**: dev.shivanigautam@gmail.com